-When rats take up residence on your Hendersonville property, you're going to start to notice problems.
+When rats in Hendersonville take up residence on your property, you're going to start to notice problems.
 But the problems created by rats are problems that other pests can cause.
 Apart from seeing a rat scurrying through your yard, how will you know that rats are to blame?
 Let's examine a few problems and consider some ways you may be able to tell.

 Are rats eating your veggies?

 If you have a garden, you might be out in your garden and notice that your vegetables are being damaged by pests.
 Are rats the culprits?
 They might be.
 But you should know that rats don't prefer vegetables.
 They would much rather eat grains, meats, and foods that have oils and fats.
 You're more likely to see a rat in a dumpster than a garden.
 If rats are eating your veggies, they're pretty hungry.
 This fact alone won't help you solve the mystery, but it can be an important piece to the puzzle.

 Are rats eating your fruit?

 If you have a fruit tree, you can bet that rats will enjoy the fruit that falls to the ground.
 Fruit is an important source of carbohydrates.
 While rats are good climbers, they're not likely to eat the fruit hanging from the branches unless they're really hungry.
 If you see damage to fruit on your tree, it is likely to be damage from another type of pest.
 One way to tell that rats are eating your fruit is to find a pile of fruit stored under your deck, in your crawlspace, or in some other void.
 Rats collect food.